-- Second, they loose out on opportunities to learn how to efficiently gather web-based information.
+- Second, they lose out on opportunities to learn how to efficiently gather web-based information.

 So what can be done about this important issue?
 The only way to really get the job done is for institutions of higher education to engage in a system-change effort where they are dedicated to coordination and reform of their web sites.